ncoudsi/cub3D/README.md

 The project is coded in C language, still I tried to structure the program as if we were in an object oriented language like C++.
 The whole code is commented except getters, setters, creators and destructors.

+You will find 2 versions of the program, one for Mac OS and one for Linux.
+No Windows version available.